timruffles/mobile-drag-drop/README.md

 *   FF:<a name="ff-quirk"></a> If `effectAllowed` or `dropEffect` is set in `dragstart` then `dragenter/dragover` also need to set it.
 *   When using a MS Surface tablet a drag-operation is initiated by touch and hold on a draggable.
-*   IE11 and Chrome scroll automatically when dragging close to a viewport edge.
+*   IE11, Chrome (and all other browsers using the same engine), Firefox scroll automatically when dragging close to a viewport edge.

 **Baseline recommendations for cross-browser/-platform support:**